bhysyq/cloudflare-email-sender/README.md

 Update the `wrangler.toml` file:

-- Replace `"your-worker-name"` with your desired worker name.
+- Replace `"email-sender"` with your desired worker name.
-- Replace `"your_authorization_token"` with a secure token for authorization or set manually the `AUTH_TOKEN` environment variable.
+- Replace `"TODO_UPDATE_AUTH_TOKEN"` with a secure token for authorization or set manually the `AUTH_TOKEN` environment variable.
-- Replace `"your-email@example.com"` with your email address or the destination configured in Cloudflare Email Routing.
+- Replace `"TODO_UPDATE_SENDER_NAME"` with your email address or the destination configured in Cloudflare Email Routing.
+- Replace `"TODO_UPDATE_SENDER_EMAIL"` with your desired sender name.

 ### 4. Set Up Environment Variables

-The `AUTH_TOKEN` variable is used to validate incoming requests.
-Set this in your `wrangler.toml` under `[vars]`.
+The following variables are used in your `wrangler.toml` under `[vars]`:

+- `AUTH_TOKEN`: Used to validate incoming requests
+- `SENDER_EMAIL`: Default sender email address (used when `from` is not provided in request)
+- `SENDER_NAME`: Default sender name (used when `senderName` is not provided in request)

 ### 5. Bind the Email Service

 The `EMAIL` binding is required to use Cloudflare's email service.
 Ensure you have Email Routing set up in your Cloudflare dashboard.

 ## Deployment

+### Option 1: Deploy to Cloudflare Workers (Recommended)

+Click the "Deploy to Cloudflare Workers" button above for one-click deployment.

+### Option 2: Manual Deployment

 Deploy the worker using Wrangler: